 It’s important to bear in mind that a private seller may not always be 100% transparent when answering these questions: everyone wants to get the best price.
 If purchasing from a dealership, keep in mind that it is likely the caravan has been serviced and carries a warranty.
 But it doesn’t hurt to investigate more…

-Expert Advice: Because warranty is not mandatory, it’s important to ask dealerships that offer a warranty what types of things are covered by the warranty?
+Because warranty is not mandatory, it’s important to ask dealerships that offer a warranty what types of things are covered by it?
 A van should have been serviced before sale, so the question to ask is not, 'has the van been serviced?'
 The question is, 'do you sell them serviced?' – Robert Lilley, Geelong Caravans

 Used caravan buyer's checklist